 This is the vertical antenna and the dipole (photo taken on 23 March 2014):

-On air starting from 2013 with a Kenwood TS-480-SAT (100W version with integrated antenna tuner), a 18m dipole (IW2EN 1X35-9) separated by about 90 degrees at about lambda/2 above ground and a homebrew delta loop for the magic band and a self-built QFH (quadrifilar helix) for weather satellites.
+On air starting from 2013 with a Kenwood TS-480-SAT (100W version with integrated antenna tuner), two 18m dipole (IW2EN 1X35-9) separated by about 90 degrees at about lambda/2 above ground and a homebrew delta loop for the magic band and a self-built QFH (quadrifilar helix) for weather satellites.
 Tigertronics USB Signalink for digital modes (RTTY, PSK31, PSK63 and JT65).
 I started to learn Morse with the Android App MC Code Trainer, to date my speed is about 5WPM or so (the BAKOM dropped the requirement for a morse exam at the time when I did it).
 VHF with Icom IC E2820h (with D-Star!) and 2m Diamond ground pole antenna.
 Mobile with Yaesu FT-60.
 I recently bought a Mini VNA BT vector network analyzer so that I can start to build antennas (see 6m delta loop and "bolt"-balun down under..).
 I also acquired the Funcube USB dongle wich is very versatile (0.15 microvolt sensitivity, the other radios have about 0.2).

 YL-Vir in action: